henrysky/astroNN/docs/source/neuralnets/apogee_bcnn.rst

 Internal model identifier for the author: ``astroNN_0224_run002``

-Training set (approx. 32000 spectra): Starflag and aspcap flag cuts, 4000<Teff<5500, SNR<200, must be combined spectra
+Training set (30067 spectra + separate 3340 validation spectra): Starflag=0 and ASPCAPflag=0, 4000<Teff<5500, SNR<200, must be combined spectra

-Testing set (approx. 90000 spectra): Individual Visit of the training spectra
+Testing set (97723 spectra): Individual Visit of the training spectra

 Using `astroNN.models.Apogee_BCNN` with default hyperparameter